Welcome to the FITS Headquarters – FITS improvisation comedy

 Susanne KönigSusanne met improv through FITS in 2010 and fell in love.
 She enjoys being spontaneously creative and building wonderful worlds out of "nothing" with this great team.
 Convinced that improv is the best anti-aging therapy, she only strays occasionally to follow her second passion, Flamenco dancing.

 Abigail PaulAbigail loves improv.
 She's been improvising since she was 14 years old, and has trained all over - NY, LA, London, and Chicago.
 Abigail has served as the coach for FITS since its inception in 2010.
 She likes improvisation because she hates learning lines.
 (True story.)

 FITS improv comedy strives for truthful artistic play.
 We perform a more Chicago-based style of improvisation.
 All forms of improvisation rest on players willing to agree, to demonstrate empathy and take a leap with their fellow players onstage.
 Chicago-style improv can be said to be more relationship-based, where we meet well-defined characters, performing scenes that are connected by themes within improvised narrative.
-At FITS, we also like punchy short-form improvisation games such as you might see on Whose Line is It Anyway?, which are constantly adapting to new suggestions put forth by the audience, where audience and actors are creating a the show together.
+At FITS, we also like punchy short-form improvisation games such as you might see on Whose Line is It Anyway?, which are constantly adapting to new suggestions put forth by the audience, where Frankfurt audience and actors are creating a comedy show together.

 What is improvisation?
 Improvisational theatre takes many forms.
 Players use different formats or games where they must create a scene out of a theme or idea given to them only a few seconds prior to beginning.
 Also known as improv or impro, it’s like acting without a net, the jazz of theatre.